 - Avoid touching your cover and face (wash your hands if you do).

 - Continue to maintain at least 6 feet of distance with others as much as possible.

 - Wash your face cover after every use.

 - For safety reasons, children under the age of 2 should not wear a cloth cover.

-Please see the links below for more mask/face covering resources.
+Please click here for a flier from the Snohomish Health District and see the links below for more mask/face covering resources.